Guide Art And Culture

 The Polygon Gallery is honoured to organise the largest solo exhibition to date of artist, curator, and scholar Tania Willard.
 Drawing on her mixed Secwépemc and settler-Scottish ancestry, Willard has developed a collaborative, land-based practice, which attends to the history, present, and future of the land and community.
 The focus of this ten-year survey is her ongoing experiments with photography, as Read more...

-Nanoose Bay Studio Showcase
+Nanoose Bay Studio Spring Showcase

-Nanoose Bay Studio Tour
+Nanoose Bay Studio Spring Showcase

 Nanoose Bay